docsifyjs/awesome-docsify/README.md

 - [docsify-dashboard](https://github.com/erectbranch/docsify-dashboard) - A docsify plugin to create a dashboard from a JSON file.
 - [docsify-xpost](https://github.com/kevinhuang001/docsify-xpost) - A docsify plugin for rendering content blocks that resemble X posts.
 - [drawcsify](https://github.com/fenriskiba/drawcsify) - A docsify plugin to embed Draw.io diagrams into your documentation.
+- [docsify-page-actions-menu](https://github.com/calycode/docsify-page-actions-menu) - A docsify plugin that adds a customizable actions menu (e.g. copy page, open with LLM) to the beginning of each page on the top.

 ## Themes